IolandaManzali/watson-nodes/README.md

 Depending on how your browser is configured, it may save it automatically or prompt for a name and location.
 In any case, store or rename it with the `.wav` extension on your local file system.
 * Then locate that file from windows explorer and open it with Windows Media Player, turn your you should

-### TTS Flow - enhancements
+### TTS Flow - enhancements: Input Parameter Checking
-The flow as designed has a few caveats.
-First, if the `text_to_say` query parameter is not set, the flow will throw an error and not complete.
-Second, the mime type and name for the returned audio file has not been set explicitly, which may cause some browsers not to be able to play the audio file properly.

-#### Input Parameter Checking
+This flow has a caveat, which is that the flow will fail when the `text_to_say` query parameter is not set.

 So, we will introduce a `switch` node between the `[get]` and `change` nodes.
 This node will check if `msg.payload.text_to_say` is set, and otherwise divert to a `template` node that will simply set the payload to a error text.
 ![TTS Lab 1 ScreenShot X1](images/TTS/TTS-Lab-X1.png)
 You'll notice that adding the second `otherwise` rule has created a second output handle for the `switch` node, we'll connect this to a `template` node and then to the `HTML Response` node.
 ![TTS Lab 1 ScreenShot X2](images/TTS/TTS-Lab-X2.png)
 The template node simply outputs a HTML message in a h1 header.
-Flow for this can be found in [TTS-Lab-Basic](flows/TTS/TTS-Lab-Extension1.json)
+Flow for this can be found in [TTS-Lab-Basic](flows/TTS/TTS-Lab-Extension1.json) The final flow will look like:

-#### MIME type setting
-We will then want to add a MIME Type setting to the output audio file so that the browser will recognize the format and be able to play it directly.
-For this, we will use the `msg.headers` input to the `HTTP Response` node.
-Snce we already have a `change` node before the `HTTP Response`, we will simply add an additional rule that will set the `msg.header` to the value ``` [{ 'Content-Type', 'audio/wav'}, {'Content-Disposition', 'attachment; filename=text_to_say.Wav'}]```
 ![TTS Lab 1 ScreenShot X3](images/TTS/TTS-Lab-X3.png)

-Flow for this can be found in [TTS-Lab-Basic](flows/TTS/TTS-Lab-Extension2.json)
+#### TTS Interactive Web UI
+As an extension, we can build a flow that will present a dialog to the user with a prompt to enter the text to say, and return a HTML page with an <audio> tag which will play the generated audio.